svivekkumaran/Gravity-1/README.md

 Vivek Kumaran

-## 🙏 Acknowledgments
+---

-- Built with modern web technologies
-- Deployed on Vercel's edge network
+Built with ❤️ using modern web technologies and deployed on Vercel's edge network.
-- Powered by PostgreSQL for reliability and scalability